whitesnowx/tp/docs/UserGuide.md

 * `NAME` is case-sensitive and has to be unique among persons in staff book.
 * `PHONE_NUMBER`, `EMAIL`, `MODULE`, `FACULTY`, `VENUE` do not need to be unique and can be duplicated among persons to staff book.
-* `TAG` and `AVAILABILITY` have to be unique within a single person but can be duplicated among persons in staff book.
+* `TAG` and `AVAILABILITY` have to be unique for a person but can be duplicated among persons in staff book.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 A person can have any number of tags and availabilities (including 0)